Ariana Grande: 2018–2019: Thank U, Next

-In February 2019, it was reported Grande would not attend the Grammy Awards after she had a disagreement with producers over a potential performance at the ceremony.
+In February 2019, it was reported Grande would not attend the 61st Annual Grammy Awards after she had a disagreement with producers over a potential performance at the ceremony.
 Grande ended up earning her first Grammy, for Best Pop Vocal Album, for Sweetener.
 The same month, Grande won a Brit Award for International Female Solo Artist.
 She also embarked on her third headlining tour, the Sweetener World Tour, to promote both Sweetener and Thank U, Next, which began on March 18, and concluded on December 22, 2019.
 Spanning 97 shows through North America and Europe, it grossed US$146.6 million with over 1.3 million tickets sold, marking Grande's highest-grossing and biggest tour to date.
 A live album of the tour's setlist, titled K Bye for Now (SWT Live), was released on December 23.
 Grande was nominated for 9 awards at the 2019 Billboard Music Awards, including Top Artist.
 She would win two awards for Billboard Chart Achievement and Top Female Artist on May 1, 2019.
 Grande performed at the event via a pre-recorded performance from her Sweetener World Tour.

 Grande co-executive produced the soundtrack to the film Charlie's Angels, which was released on November 1, 2019; she co-wrote and performed various songs for the record.
 The soundtrack was met with lukewarm reception.
 A collaboration with Miley Cyrus and Lana Del Rey, titled "Don't Call Me Angel", was released as the lead single on September 13.
 Pitchfork wrote that the pop stars "meet at a lower creative common denominator than they've enjoyed lately".
 The track was nominated for Best Original Song at the 24th Satellite Awards.
 In August 2019, she released the single "Boyfriend" with pop duo Social House; it debuted at number eight on the Hot 100, and became the first song by a woman to top the Rolling Stone Top 100 chart.
 Grande co-wrote singer Normani's debut solo single "Motivation", which was released on August 16, 2019.
 Grande won three awards at the 2019 MTV Video Music Awards, including the Artist of the Year award.
 She was nominated for 12 awards in total, including Video of the Year for "Thank U, Next".